hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 exit by pressing ESC.

-Confirm that your settings were saved back in the inteface's menu.
+Confirm that your settings were saved back in the interface's menu.

 ![Nano8](/assets/img/servergifs/nano/nano8.png)

 Before using Nano Server, you may want to look through the firewall settings and enable any of the services you plan to use.
 Some settings I will be choosing for this will be all of the various file sharing features.

 > This is one of the most unique features for Nano.
-Esentially nothing is allowed.
+Essentially nothing is allowed.
 And you will have to cut on the specific features you know you'll use.
 This is part of it's lightweight nature and security.

 ![Nano9](/assets/img/servergifs/nano/nano9.png)